This keto lemon pound cake is a lemon lover’s dream. The star of the recipe is tangy lemon.

 It’s a keto lemon cream cheese pound cake that uses lemon juice, lemon extract, and lemon zest for maximum lemon flavor.

 I love how It’s grain-free, sugar-free, gluten-free, and keto-friendly yet has a bright lemony flavor that makes you think you’re cheating on keto.

-This keto lemon cake is made with almond flour but I also have a keto coconut cream cheese pound cake where I also used a lemon glaze.
-It’s a great option for those who cannot consume nuts.
+This low carb lemon pound cake is made with almond flour but I also have a keto coconut cream cheese pound cake where you can add the lemon glaze featured in this recipe.

-Even when the meals where impromptu I always managed to whip up a quick pound cake and then topped it with a tangy lemon icing.
+Even when the meals were impromptu I always managed to whip up a quick pound cake and then topped it with a tangy lemon icing.